just-evseev/Yandex-Translate/README.md

 * _RU / EN voice recognition_
 * _Landscape mode support_

-_The application is a test task for a job at a Yandex company.
-When working on it, I tried to implement the architectural pattern VIPER._
+_The application is a test task for a job at a Yandex company._